HaiyangPeng/careyou/README.md

 # 🧠 An AI assistant with extensive knowledge in psychology, and my name is Care.

 ## 🚀 Overview
 This model is finetuned on deepseek-r1.
 If this repo helps you, star and share it ❤️.
 This repo will be continuously merged into EmoLLM.
+You can try Care in [ModelScope](https://modelscope.cn/studios/haiyangpengai/careyou)

 <td colspan="3" align="center" style="background-color: transparent;">
     <img src="assets\careyou.png" alt="占位图" style="width: 100%; height: auto;">